 Or for Chow Tai Fook Jewellery Group:

-So, Chow Tai Fook Jewellery Group has an ROCE of 19%.
+Therefore, Chow Tai Fook Jewellery Group has an ROCE of 20%.

 Does Chow Tai Fook Jewellery Group Have A Good ROCE?

-One way to assess ROCE is to compare similar companies.
-Using our data, we find that Chow Tai Fook Jewellery Group's ROCE is meaningfully better than the 14% average in the Specialty Retail industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Independently of how Chow Tai Fook Jewellery Group compares to its industry, its ROCE in absolute terms appears decent, and the company may be worthy of closer investigation.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Using our data, we find that Chow Tai Fook Jewellery Group's ROCE is meaningfully better than the 12% average in the Specialty Retail industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
+Setting aside the comparison to its industry for a moment, Chow Tai Fook Jewellery Group's ROCE in absolute terms currently looks quite high.

-Our data shows that Chow Tai Fook Jewellery Group currently has an ROCE of 19%, compared to its ROCE of 11% 3 years ago.
+Our data shows that Chow Tai Fook Jewellery Group currently has an ROCE of 20%, compared to its ROCE of 11% 3 years ago.
 This makes us think the business might be improving.
-The image below shows how Chow Tai Fook Jewellery Group's ROCE compares to its industry, and you can click it to see more detail on its past growth.
+You can click on the image below to see (in greater detail) how Chow Tai Fook Jewellery Group's past growth compares to other companies.

 Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
-Since the future is so important for investors, you should check out our free report on analyst forecasts for Chow Tai Fook Jewellery Group.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+ROCE is only a point-in-time measure.
+What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Chow Tai Fook Jewellery Group.

-Chow Tai Fook Jewellery Group has total assets of HK$62b and current liabilities of HK$27b.
-As a result, its current liabilities are equal to approximately 44% of its total assets.
-Chow Tai Fook Jewellery Group has a medium level of current liabilities, which would boost the ROCE.
+Chow Tai Fook Jewellery Group has total assets of HK$64b and current liabilities of HK$35b.
+As a result, its current liabilities are equal to approximately 54% of its total assets.
+Chow Tai Fook Jewellery Group's high level of current liabilities boost the ROCE - but its ROCE is still impressive.